Feniosky Peña-Mora: Career

-Peña-Mora's tenure was controversial.
-A number of faculty members and department chairmen passed a "no-confidence" vote in his leadership.
-They criticized his self-serving style of management, his hasty expansion of the engineering school, which overloaded professors with too many students, and asserted that he prioritized fund-raising over research and did not honor his promises.
-One of Peña-Mora's most vocal critics, Van C. Mow, called him a "control freak" and stepped down from his position as Chair of the Department of Biomedical Engineering in 2011.
-Mow's harsh critique was challenged by some as being driven by his general "resistance to change," especially when implemented by a dean 26 years his junior.
-After various attempts to bridge the differences, Peña-Mora eventually resigned in July 2012.
+Peña-Mora’s tenure as dean was marked by faculty criticism and internal conflict.
+Several faculty members and department chairmen passed a "no-confidence" vote regarding his leadership.
+They criticized his management style and the rapid expansion of the engineering school, claiming it overloaded professors with too many students.
+They also asserted that he prioritized fundraising over research and did not honor his promises.
+One of Peña-Mora's most vocal critics, Van C. Mow, called him a "control freak", and stepped down as Chair of the Department of Biomedical Engineering in 2011.
+Peña-Mora resigned in July 2012.